JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 │ 1   │ 1     │ 2     │
 ```

-In addition, [InvertedIndices](https://github.com/mbauman/InvertedIndices.jl) can be used to select all columns excluding a specified subset:
+A `Not` selector (from the [InvertedIndices](https://github.com/mbauman/InvertedIndices.jl) package) can be used to select all columns excluding a specific subset:

 ```jldoctest dataframe
 julia> df[!, Not(:x1)]